Gabor Fields: Orientation-Selective Level-of-Detail for Volume Rendering: Results

 \section{Results}

 In this section, we compare our proposed modeling approach in terms of storage, regression quality, and rendering speed against previous works on classic voxel grid distributions and Gaussian primitive volumes~\cite{Condor2024Gaussians}.
 We also showcase novel rendering approaches that exploit the orientation- and frequency-selectivity of our decomposition to improve rendering performance and enable new applications.
-Unless stated differently, we use 32 views at approx. 768$\times$768\,px resolution to optimize the assets.